 If you’re pregnant and enjoy playing golf, you might be wondering whether it’s safe to continue playing.
 The good news is that, in most cases, it’s safe to do so as long as you take precautions and talk to your doctor first.

-As your pregnancy progresses, you may find it harder to play at the same level as before, but don’t worry – you can still get some exercise and enjoy being out on the course.
+As your pregnancy progresses, you may find it harder to play at the same level as before, but don’t worry – you can still get some exercise and enjoy a local golf outing.